Detection and Feature Selection in Sparse Mixture Models: Unknown covariance matrix

-Proposition \ref{prp:upper_diagonal_sparse} unveils an interesting phenomenon.
+\prpref{upper_diagonal_sparse} presents an interesting phenomenon.
 When the covariance matrix is supposed to be diagonal but is unknown, there is a qualitative difference between the case $\|\mudif\|_0=1$ and $\|\mudif\|_0>1$.
 The conditions of \prpref{upper_diagonal_sparse} imply that $\|\mudif\|_0 >1$.
 When $\|\mudif\|_0 = 1$, the statistic \eqref{diagonal-stat} is useless at either detection or variable selection, since in that situation $\Cov(X)$ is also diagonal under the alternative.
 In that case, the optimal detection rate is the same as that for general unknown covariances, that is $(\log(p)/n)^{1/4}$ when $\nu=1/2$ and $(\log(p)/n)^{1/3}$ when $\nu \ne 1/2$.
-Indeed, the proofs of Propositions \ref{prp:lower_sparse_unknow_variance} and \ref{prp:lower_sparse_unknow_variance_asymmetric} only involve diagonal covariance matrices when $s=1$.
+Indeed, when $s=1$, the proofs of Propositions~\ref{prp:lower_sparse_unknow_variance} and~\ref{prp:lower_sparse_unknow_variance_asymmetric} are based on diagonal covariance matrices.
 When $\|\mudif\|_0> 1$, \eqref{upper_diagonal_sparse} is the same as \eqref{upper_test_sparse2}, meaning we can do as well as if $\bSigma$ were known, as long as $\kappa$ remains bounded away from 1, meaning that $\mudif_\ddag$ is not approximately 1-sparse.